UNICORE-EU/unicore-docs/source/howto-testmachine.rst

    }

 .. note::
-   If needed, servers can be stopped using the ``stop.sh`` script in the same directory.
+   The servers can be stopped using the ``stop.sh`` script in the same directory.

 |support_img| Reporting bugs